John Jackson (hacker): Early career and education

-Jackson served in the Marine Corps from 2012 until 2017, where he was a petroleum engineer and logistics manager.
+Jackson served in the United States Marine Corps from 2012 until 2017, where he was a petroleum engineer and logistics manager.
 He was discharged from the military after suffering an injury, and began attending the LeaderQuest Colorado certification bootcamp.
 After studying at LeaderQuest and learning on his own, he earned several cybersecurity certificates including ITIL, CompTIA A+ and Security+, and EC-Council Certified Network Defender (CND) and Certified Ethical Hacker (CEH).

 Career

 Jackson's first cybersecurity job was for Staples as an endpoint detection and response engineer.
 Jackson then became an application security engineer at Shutterstock from 2019 until 2021, where he was involved with maintaining the security of their web applications, managing their bug bounty program, and managing their static and dynamic application security testing tools.
 While employed with Shutterstock, he also worked as a penetration tester with 1337 Inc. and did bug bounty hunting in his spare time.